open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 OPA will recursively load ALL rego, JSON, and YAML files.

 When loading from directories, only files with known extensions are considered.
-The current set of file extensions that Enterprise OPA will consider are:
+The current set of file extensions that EOPA will consider are:

 ```